franciscobmacedo/credits-extractor/README.md

 The results will be under the `credits` directory with:

 - One video mp4 file for the credits
 - If you required the credit detection, the credit detection image boundaries (start and end) are also created.
-This means it's expected that the credits start in this interval.
+This images represent the start and end frames where some credits were detected.